Wappsto/javascript-wappsto-wapp/README.md

 First you need to create a IoT network.
 To create a new network you need to call 'createNetwork'.
-If there is an Network with the same name, the exsisting network will be returned.
+If there is an Network with the same name, the existing network will be returned.

 ```javascript
 let network = await Wappsto.createNetwork({